 Seniors and passengers with disabilities might require personal assistance to enter, exit, or transact payment.
 Driverless taxis would not provide this.

 Data collected by the autonomous systems can create individual user profiles and be used for target marketing.
 There will be massive amounts of data collected and some people may have hopes of monetizing it.
 This same data can also be used for nefarious purposes by hackers.

 Dramatic impact on employment sectors

 With the onset of automated vehicles, job losses will occur.
-Some employment categories that could potentially be affected are;
+Potentially affected employment categories are;

 - Truck and courier service drivers

 - Tow truck drivers, auto body repair mechanics

 - Health care workers, lawyers (due to a reduction in collisions)

 - Auto insurance agents, salespeople

 - Gas station employees